The Swiss Militia System

 Functioning

-The citizens have thus not delegated politics to a political caste, but they are the politicians.
+Politicians at the federal, cantonal, or municipal level are, in theory, part-time politicians.
+They often exercise another profession in addition to their political office.
+Thus, the citizens have not delegated politics to a political cast; they are the politicians.
 The fact that many politicians earn their income in politics does not detract from this principle.

-However, it is increasingly difficult to find (qualified) candidates for political office, and the system is under pressure for various reasons, such as media attention and stress, individualisation, professionalisation, globalisation and individual hedonism in a prosperous country.
+However, it is increasingly complex to find (qualified) candidates for political office, and the system is under pressure for various reasons, such as media attention and stress, individualisation, professionalisation, globalisation and individual hedonism in a prosperous country.

 Geneva, September 2022